Embed Code

 Utopia (Wikipedia)

-A utopia (/jˈtpiə/ yoo-TOH-pee-ə) typically describes an imagined community or society that possesses highly desirable or near-perfect qualities for its members.
-It was coined by Sir Thomas More for his 1516 book Utopia, which describes a fictional island society in the New World.
+A utopia (/jˈtpiə/ yoo-TOH-pee-ə) is an imagined community or society that possesses highly desirable or near-perfect qualities for its residents.
+The term was coined by Sir Thomas More for his 1516 book Utopia, which describes a fictional island society in the New World. but utopian visions were written down even earlier.
+Many have applied utopian ideals to actually-existing intentional communities.

 This is the woodcut for Utopia's map as it appears in Thomas More's Utopia printed by Dirk Martens in December 1516 (the first edition).

-Hypothetical utopias and actually-existing utopian intentional communities focus on, among other things, equality in categories such as economics, government and justice, with the method and structure of proposed implementation varying according to ideology.
+Hypothetical utopias and utopian intentional communities focus on, among other things, equality in the areas of economics, government and justice, with the method and structure of proposed implementation varying according to ideology.
 Lyman Tower Sargent argues that the nature of a utopia is inherently contradictory because societies are not homogeneous.
 Their members have desires that conflict and therefore cannot simultaneously be satisfied.
 To quote:

 There are socialist, capitalist, monarchical, democratic, anarchist, ecological, feminist, patriarchal, egalitarian, hierarchical, racist, left-wing, right-wing, reformist, free love, nuclear family, extended family, gay, lesbian and many more utopias [ Naturism, Nude Christians, ...]
 Utopianism, some argue, is essential for the improvement of the human condition.
 But if used wrongly, it becomes dangerous.
 Utopia has an inherent contradictory nature here.